What Are AI Agents and How Are They Different From Chatbots?

 How to Choose Between Claude, GPT, and Gemini for Agents?

-Artificial Analysis benchmarks from March 2026 show that Claude 3.5 Sonnet scores 92% on tool use accuracy, compared to GPT-4o at 87% and Gemini 1.5 Pro at 84%.
-Tool use accuracy — how often the model calls the right function with correct parameters — matters more than general intelligence benchmarks for agent performance.
+Artificial Analysis benchmarks from March 2026 show Claude 3.5 Sonnet scores 92% on tool use accuracy, against GPT-4o at 87% and Gemini 1.5 Pro at 84%.
+Tool use accuracy is how often the model calls the right function with the right parameters.
+For agent performance, that number matters far more than general intelligence benchmarks do.

 Claude 3.5 Sonnet: best for accuracy-critical agents.
-Highest tool use accuracy, best at following complex multi-step instructions, and the most reliable at refusing unsafe actions.
-The 200K context window handles long documents without truncation.
-Downside: slightly slower than GPT-4o (800ms vs 500ms average latency) and Anthropic's rate limits are tighter at high volume.
-Use Claude for: customer-facing agents, financial workflows, compliance-sensitive tasks.
+Highest tool use accuracy.
+Best at following complex multi-step instructions.
+And the most reliable at refusing an unsafe action.
+The 200K context window swallows long documents without truncating them.
+The downside is that it's a touch slower than GPT-4o, around 800ms versus 500ms average latency, and Anthropic's rate limits get tighter at high volume.
+Reach for Claude on customer-facing agents, financial workflows, and anything compliance-sensitive.

 GPT-4o: best for speed and throughput.
-Fastest response times among frontier models, the largest API library, and the most mature function calling implementation.
-The 128K context window is smaller than Claude's but sufficient for most workflows.
-OpenAI's structured outputs feature guarantees valid JSON — useful for agents that need to write to databases.
-Use GPT-4o for: high-volume automation, real-time agents, cost-sensitive deployments.
+Fastest response times of any frontier model, the biggest API library, and the most mature function calling around.
+Its 128K context window is smaller than Claude's, but it's plenty for most workflows.
+OpenAI's structured outputs feature guarantees valid JSON, which is handy when an agent needs to write to a database.
+Reach for GPT-4o on high-volume automation, real-time agents, and cost-sensitive deployments.

 Gemini 1.5 Pro: best for massive context.
-The 2 million token context window is unmatched.
-If your agent needs to process entire codebases, long legal documents, or hours of meeting transcripts in a single call, Gemini is the only option that doesn't require chunking.
-Downside: tool use accuracy trails Claude and GPT-4o, and Google's API reliability has been inconsistent.
-Use Gemini for: document analysis agents, code review agents, long-context research tasks.
+Nothing touches its 2 million token context window.
+If your agent has to chew through entire codebases, long legal documents, or hours of meeting transcripts in one call, Gemini is the only option that skips chunking altogether.
+The downside is that tool use accuracy trails both Claude and GPT-4o, and in our experience Google's API reliability has been spotty.
+Reach for Gemini on document analysis agents, code review agents, and long-context research work.

 | Feature | Claude 3.5 Sonnet | GPT-4o | Gemini 1.5 Pro |